Vyral/base-template/_posts/2018-05-07-how-to-earn-money-from-paying-your-bills.md

 Once you are a member of the Alliant Credit Union, you are now able to complete the credit card application process.
 I did mine online, and it was straightforward just like most credit card applications.
 Once completed, you'll get contacted afterwards and voila, you now have a 3% cash back credit card to cover any Plastiq bills you want to pay and make a small 0.5% in cash back.

 Going back to Plastiq, it is an awesome service.
 It's also important to note that this tactic of using a credit card to pay companies or individuals applies to many other transactions that are a part of our daily lives.
-Check out&nbsp;[Plastiq's ](https://www.plastiq.com/)website for further information about all the services, and here is an example of just a handful of other ways to utilize this tactic to pay:
+Check out [Plastiq's ](https://www.plastiq.com/)website for further information about all the services, and here is an example of just a handful of other ways to utilize this tactic to pay:

 ![](/uploads/unnamed.png)